 This extended orientation will allow new students to be better prepared for the semester.
 By providing training and support prior to the start of classes, students will be able to focus on their classes and have less anxiety around accessing their accommodations and starting classes.
-They will already have follow-up appointments scheduled for the first week with the Office of Disability Services to address concerns.
+They will already have follow-up appointments scheduled for the first week with the Office of Accessibility and Disability Resources to address concerns.
 The student employee will provide ongoing support and assist students with accessing the ODS software to schedule exams, time management, and technology support.
 Indicators for success will be the number of follow-up appointments scheduled and attendance at study table attendance to receive ongoing support.

 Am I a Good Gertrude?: Critical Conversations about Leadership, Women, and Teachers

 1 year - $2,287.26